Skip to content

 United StatesIsrael

-Hezbollah fired a missile toward Tel Aviv on Friday triggering air raid sirens in Tel Aviv, Haifa, and Ashdod for the first time since the ceasefire — the missile was intercepted; approximately 70 rockets have been fired from Lebanon since the truce, and the IDF has continued daily strikes.
+Hezbollah fired a missile toward Tel Aviv on Friday, triggering air raid sirens across Tel Aviv, Haifa, and Ashdod for the first time since the ceasefire.
+Interceptors brought it down.
+Around 70 rockets have flown from Lebanon since the truce.
+Benjamin Netanyahu stated: 'there is no ceasefire in Lebanon.'

 Sources:Axios·UN News·Times of Israel